Drum and Brass in partnership with Cumbria's Brass Bands

 Cumbria Youth Brass Band

 Thanks to the dedication, generosity and passion of a brilliant team of musical directors, Cumbria Youth Brass Band is up and running.
-Its players have setpped up their game and become a really strong musical community.
+Its players have stepped up their game and become a really strong musical community.
 Watch this space!

 Join the Cumbria Brass Facebook group here